infinition/bjorn-detector/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works.
 - [ ] New and existing unit tests pass locally with my changes.
 - [ ] My changes need corresponding changes to documentation.

+--

+**Owners and Contributors message**

+_This is an open-source project.
+Thank you for your contribution; we really appreciate it._